Millennials have already had an immutable impact on business IT, and their influence has just begun.

 It should come as no surprise that such a bold methodology is being widely adopted by Millennials.
 Research from Microsoft suggests Millennials aren’t as risk averse as previous generations, especially if that risk eventually leads to a better process or product.
 More than four in 10 Millennials say they are “very” willing to endure the risks of a new technology if it manages to make their workplace more efficient.

 Jay Schacher, a design director for Toronto's Klick Health, believes the Millennial mentality is exactly what's needed to change companies entrenched in traditional processes.
-He points to the cloud-based Google Drive File Stream – a desktop application that provides quick access to Google Drive files directly from your computer while reducing time spent waiting for files to sync – as an example.
-"Google Drive File Stream is such a powerful tool," he explains.
+He points to the cloud-based drives that provide quick access to files directly from your computer while reducing time spent waiting for files to sync – as an example.
 "I've spent some time educating peers and management on the advantages, and once you see what it can do, there's no turning back.
-Working with team members and contractors all over the world is easy when we're all working off the same drive."
+Working with team members and contractors all over the world is easy when we're all working off the same drive", he explains.

 Email, for example, has long been a thorn in the side of those who want to see it evolve to meet basic modern needs.
 "I can send a link with a file that you can download for 2 GB, but somehow email clients haven't caught up to allowing users to attach more than 20 MB," says Schacher.
-But by integrating Gmail with Google Drive in G Suite, users can send files of up to 10 GB.
+But by integrating email applications with cloud drives, users can send files of up to 10 GB.
 This kind of common sense, easy-to-adopt workflow improvement is another example of how Millennials are nudging companies towards growing their mobile intelligence.

 Various generations are also unified in their appreciation for cloud computing and the opportunity it represents for mobile intelligence, particularly when it comes to taking advantage of cloud apps and networks.
 "I think many Millennials would question the need for a company to own large and expensive server setups when they can rent the space and scale up as needed from data centre and cloud providers, freeing themselves to focus on their core interests," says Whilsmith.